stanford-policylab/opp/py/data_readme_template.md

 - Data does not include reason for stop, search, contraband fields
 - Missing data dictionaries for ticket classes, ticket statuses, and statute section
+- subject_race is based on ethnicity and race, the raw columns are provided in the clean data
+- We currently have no data dictionaries for statute_section and statute_name, but they are passed through to the clean data
 - Data consists only of citations

 ## Oakland, CA